 RESIDENTIAL LIGHT COMMERCIAL GA CONTRACTOR

 This selection is for building the homes listed above as well as multi-family or multi-use light commercial buildings, commercial buildings, or accessory buildings that don’t exceed 3 stories high.
 You will be required to have at least 4 years of experience working in construction (at least 2 of the 4 years need to be working for a residential contractor).
 You can substitute some or all of the work experience required with a suitable educational experience.

 GENERAL GA CONTRACTOR

-This license is for contractors who will be conducting any type of residential or commercial construction.
-Requirements include a 4-year degree from an accredited college in an acceptable field, one-year work experience, or 4 years of similar work experience.
+This license is for contractors who will be conducting any residential or commercial construction.
+Requirements include a 4-year degree from an accredited college in an acceptable field, one year of work experience, or 4 years of similar work experience.

 NASCLA General GA Contractor

 We recommend taking the NASCLA exam if you plan to be a General Contractor in Georgia.
 It is the exact same test and uses the same book bundle, but the difference is that it is accepted in 15 other states for the Technical Commercial side of your license, and it covers you for Residential in 10 of those states, including Georgia.
 When you go to another state, you will still be required to fill out an application and, in most cases, take the state Business Law exam, but you will have the technical exam requirement for your license covered.
 Another advantage of NASCLA is that the exam can be taken before the Georgia Application process if you choose.
 More information on the NASCLA exam and the 15 states that accept it is listed in the following pages.